SanjitRaman/RISC-V-cpu/rtl/control_unit/readme.md

 | B-Type           | BGEU        | Branch if greater than or equal (unsigned) | B & ~C |
 | -                | -           | Default/Other case                         | 0      |

+The PCSrc logic was moved to the [flags module](/rtl/flags/) to the execute stage of pipelining.

 ## Constraints and Assumptions
 The control unit is designed for a RISC-V 32I processor and assumes that instructions are 32 bits wide.
 It also assumes that the processor uses a little-endian memory system.